uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6T.
 Trope [R][+]

 Definition: "A generally recognizable narrative device or [gameplay] convention [appearing in the footage].
 Tropes rely on culturally mediated expectations to expedite the development of [gameplay], events, characterization, or narrative.
 When overused or oversimplified, tropes often come at the expense of fair and inclusive representations of vulnerable identities [see 6U.
-Stereotypes]" (Lee et al., "VGMS 4.2," 2024)
+Stereotype]" (Lee et al., "VGMS 4.2," 2024)

 This element will typically be repeated.
 Select only significant tropes in cases where five or more options in the controlled vocabulary apply.